y3dltd/Y3DCore/docs/amazon-color-processing.md

    - Add direct integration with ShipStation's API for real-time order updates
    - Develop a system to batch process color updates during off-peak hours
    - Create reporting tools to track all manual interventions

+6. **Fix AI Name Extraction Issues**:
+   - Modify `populate-print-queue.ts` to preserve existing names and only extract missing data
+   - Add validation checks to prevent AI from overwriting existing order data
+   - Implement a "preserve fields" option to selectively update only specified fields
+   - Create an audit system that flags potential AI errors for human review

 ## Conclusion